cdlavacudeg/Portafolio-FreeCodeCamp/3.Front_End_Development_Libraries/Notas.md

 `$("#target1").css("color", "blue");`

 This is slightly different from a normal CSS declaration, because the CSS property and its value are in quotes, and separated with a comma instead of a colon.

+## Disable an Element Using jQuery
+You can also change the non-CSS properties of HTML elements with jQuery.
+For example, you can disable buttons.

+When you disable a button, it will become grayed-out and can no longer be clicked.

+jQuery has a function called .prop() that allows you to adjust the properties of elements.

+Here's how you would disable all buttons:

+`$("button").prop("disabled", true);`